crypto-org-chain/cronos/docs/gravity-bridge/gravity-bridge-deployment-guide.md

 You should have a validator running in the `Cronos Testnet 3` network.

+### Ethereum kovan node

+You need to have access to the RPC endpoint of a kovan node.
+Or host your own kovan node with [go-ethereum](https://github.com/ethereum/go-ethereum/) or [openethereum](https://github.com/openethereum/openethereum).

 ### Binaries

 -  `cronosd` version: `0.5.5-testnet` , the cronos node binary found at https://github.com/crypto-org-chain/cronos/releases/tag/v0.5.5-testnet.